IgniteUI/igniteui-docfx/en/components/calendar.md

 </igx-calendar>
 ```
 > [!NOTE]
-> Keep in mind that for Internet Explorer and Edge browsers the date parts will be empty strings, because both browsers don't implement the Intl API providing this functionality.
+> Keep in mind that for Internet Explorer and Edge browsers the date parts will be empty strings, because neither implement the Intl API providing this functionality.
 (See [formatToParts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat/formatToParts))

 To support those browsers we are going to use alternative template using [ngIf](https://angular.io/api/common/NgIf#using-non-inlined-then-template) directive: